Armando1514/Event-Driven-Microservices/README.md

 docker-compose up
 ```

-Wait for a while, till the services are up and running.
+Wait for a while, till the services are up and running (can take long).

 You can access the elastic-query-web-client from a browser at: